helto4real/comfyui_docker/README.md

+# The ComfyUI docker image with Sage integration

+This repository contains a Dockerfile to build a ComfyUI image with Sage integration for ComfyUI.

 # Build the image
 Make sure you have the docker runtime as default.
-And isntalled nvidia docker toolkit.
+And installed nvidia docker toolkit.

 The file `/etc/docker/daemon.json`